-Teratogenic effects were not observed in rat reproductive toxicity studies.
-In rats, azithromycin dosages of 100 and 200 mg/kg body weight/ day led to mild retardation in foetal ossification and in maternal weight gain.
-In peri- and postnatal studies in rats mild retardations in physical and reflex development were noted following treatment with 50 mg/kg/day azithromycin and above.
+No teratogenic effects were observed in embryo toxicity studies in rats after oral administration of azithromycin.
+In rats, azithromycin dosages of 100 and 200 mg/kg body weight/day led to mild retardations in fetal ossification and in maternal weight gain.
+In peri- and postnatal studies in rats, mild retardations following treatment with 50 mg/kg/day azithromycin and above were observed.